aparo/pyes/docs/guide/reference/query-dsl/field-query.rst

+.. _es-guide-reference-query-dsl-field-query:

 ===========
 Field Query
 ===========

 A query that executes a query string against a specific field.
-It is a simplified version of :doc:`query_string <./query-string-query.html>`  query (by setting the **default_field** to the field this query executed against).
+It is a simplified version of :ref:`query_string <es-guide-reference-query-dsl-query-string-query>`  query (by setting the **default_field** to the field this query executed against).
 In its simplest form:

 .. code-block:: js